BEng(Hons) Civil Engineering

 - A-level subjects: Grade C in Mathematics.
 Maths requirement can also be met by the Cambridge Pre-U Mathematics at Merit 3.

 - EDEXCEL (BTEC) Diploma: A Merit in one of the following: Further Engineering Mathematics, or Further Mathematics for Construction.
 Please list the units you are taking in your application.
-For further advice on acceptable units please email us.
+For further advice on acceptable units please email admissions (contact details below).

 - Access: 15 Level 3 credits at Merit in Mathematics.